 Reconnect with the Office

-If it's been awhile since you've thought about work, do yourself a favor: ease into workplace culture.
-Switching abruptly from days spent entirely with baby to time split between office and parenting is jarring, and likely not good for you either as a parent or an employee.
-Do some advance work before your first day into the office to make the transition smoother.
+If it's been some time since you've thought about work, do yourself a favor: ease into workplace culture.
+Switching abruptly from days spent entirely with the baby to time split between office and parenting is jarring, and likely not good for you either as a parent or an employee.
+Do some advance work before your first day inthe office to make the transition smoother.

 If your HR department hasn't already been in touch, reach out yourself.
-The people in human resources can fill you in on important details such as the best date to return to the office, where work's lactation room is located, and other good-to-know details on paperwork and getting back into the swing of a work routine.
+The people in human resources can fill you in on important details such as the best date to return to the office, the location of the lactation room, and other good-to-know details on paperwork and getting back into the swing of a work routine.

 A Thursday or Friday return date will allow you to have the weekend to recalibrate and fix any potential issues with childcare, scheduling, etc.

 If human resources hasn't already done so, tell your manager your first planned date back in the office.
 This can be a nice opportunity to share any schedule changes that may occur as a result of childcare, pumping, or anything else.

 Not sure how to communicate with your manager about post-maternity leave schedule changes?
 See a sample email message.